OwaisSiddiqui/SAT-2D-Collision-Detection-Simulation/README.md

 # Separating Axis Theorem (SAT) 2D collision detection simulation (with object reponse)
-This is a Separating Axis Theorem (SAT) circle with rectangle collision detection with object response.
+This is a 2D Separating Axis Theorem (SAT) circle with rectangle collision detection simulation with object response.

 # Installation
 To run this simulation, download the `SATCircleRectangleCollisionDetection.py` file from the repository and run it (click on the file or double click it).